packit/agile/docs/kanban.md

    4. **_Is the task actionable and we are in general sure what the card is about and which way the solution be chosen?_** => Enhance the title and description, if needed, and move outside of the `new` column.
    5. **_Does the issue come from an external person and there is a chance of contributing this?_** => Politely ask if the requester would be able to contribute this with our help.
 2. Labelling
-   1. **_Can we get a new user or allow a new user to start using a feature?
-Can this determine for the user if Packit will be used in the future?_** => Add `gain/high` label.
+   1. **_Can we get a new Packit user or allow an already onboarded user to start using another Packit's functionality?
+Can this influence the decision of a user whether Packit will be integrated in the future?_** => Add `gain/high` label.
       **_Is there a workaround or the feature is not significant to the user?_** => use `gain/low`.
    2. **_Is this affecting many users from a role group (e.g. Fedora maintainers, Upstream developers,...)?
 Can this bring a significant number of new users?_** => Add `impact/high`, add `impact/low` otherwise.
    3. Add a `demo` label for tasks that are worth presenting to the team or users.